giaruffo/weirdnodes/README.md

     The plots are arranged in a 3x3 grid and saved as a PNG file in the 'plots' directory within the working directory, with the filename format 'distributions_<graph_name>.png'.

--

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.